XinweiZhang/XinweiZhang.github.io/_posts/2023-04-17-Two-Pointers-Templates.md

 ```
 <!--more-->
 ## Template 1: Using 'and' condition
 The first template uses the 'and' condition in the while loop.
 When we reach the end of one of the lists, we need an extra block of code to append the remaining elements of the other list to the resulting linked list.
+The code in this case is the line `new_list.next = p1 or p2`.

 The advantage of this template is that it may avoid iterating over every element in both lists, potentially saving time.
 Especially in this problem, if, for example, point `p1` hit the end of the list, we can just append the other remaining nodes starting at `p2` to the new list.
 These remaining nodes will not be iterated.